 When you are struggling with something going on in your life, you need someone to talk to and if you cannot find anyone who will listen without judging, it can be hard.
 But, the counselors in Wasco are available and will listen to you without judgement right now.
 Contact one of these professionals today and you could start feeling better tomorrow.

-I have been a Licensed Clinical Social worker and Mental Health Therapist in the State of California with over 5 years of professional work experience.
-I have experience helping clients with stress and anxiety, family conflicts, trauma, abuse and depression, as well as other life issues.
+I am licensed in California with 7 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, coping with grief and loss, & bipolar disorder.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Wasco area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Wasco due to a higher cost of living.